-They are all one and the same welder and it is clever marketing between Lincoln Electric and their many distributors.
+They’re all one and the same welder.
+And it’s clever marketing between Lincoln Electric and their many distributors.

-So if you are looking for say, the Lincoln Easy MIG 140 vs Hobart Handler 140 or even the Hobart Handler 140 vs Lincoln Pro MIG 140 don't worry you are in the right place just read on.
+So if you’re looking for say, the Lincoln Easy MIG 140 vs Hobart Handler 140.
+Or even the Hobart Handler 140 vs Lincoln Pro MIG 140 don’t worry you’re in the right place just read on.

-If you would more specific details on the Lincoln 140 and its various versions, do take a look at my document on the site all about it.
+Would you like more specific details on the Lincoln 140 and its many versions?
+Do take a look at a document on the site all about it.

-In my post Lincoln 140 MIG welder review 'Lincoln Weld Pak 140, the Cheat Sheet' I dish all the details.
+In this post ‘Lincoln Weld Pak 140, the Cheat Sheet‘ you’ll get the dish on all the details.

 Hobart 130 vs 140?

-I know that this page is appearing in the search for those of you looking for this comparison and Google has sent you here for that review.
+You’ll find that this page appears in the search for those of you looking for this comparison.
+And Google has sent you here for that review.

-And I do indeed have a document focused on the difference between the Hobart 130 vs 140.
+And you’ll find an article all about the differences between the Hobart 130 vs 140.

-Use this link to pop on over to take a look that article "Hobart 130 vs 140, Which One?
-This will Help".
-There I do a head to head comparison of those two welders.
+Use this link to pop on over to take a look that article “Hobart 130 vs 140, Which One?
+This will Help“.
+There you’ll get a full head to head compare of those two welders.

 Welding Jobs That the Hobart 140 MIG and The Lincoln 140 Are Ideal For